sammoth/foo_mpv/README.md

 ### Features
 - Local files only
-- Aims to quickly and accurately sync video to the audio
+- Aims to quickly and accurately sync video to the audio, being approximately as fast as standalone mpv
 - Supports files with chapters/subsongs
-- DefaultUI element and popup (ColumnsUI panel later)
+- DefaultUI element and Columns UI panel, and standalone popup
+- Single video instance moves to the largest currently visible UI element unless manually pinned to one area via the context menu
-- Fullscreen via double click
+- Fullscreen mode
 - Works in Wine
 - Can read mpv.conf from `mpv/mpv.conf` in your foobar2000 profile folder